Busted electrical power outlets are a common household issue.

-Simply put, a circuit breaker “trips” when there is an excess flow of electrical current through the circuits inside an electrical power point.
-This usually happens when you use too many appliances together, leading to an electrical current overload.
+A circuit breaker “trips” when there is an excess flow of electrical current through the circuits inside an electrical power point.
+This usually happens when you use too many appliances, leading to an electrical current overload.

-So, if your circuit breaker trips, it is an indication that you are overworking the electrical power points in the house.
-That said, it is common for an overworked electrical power point to stop working suddenly.
+So, if your circuit breaker trips, it indicates that you are overworking the electrical power points in the house.
+It is common for an overworked electrical power point to stop working suddenly.